dnv-opensource/gp-diagnostics/README.md

 Please feel free to open [issues](https://github.com/dnv-opensource/gp-diagnostics/issues) or submit pull requests if you have ideas for improvements or bug fixes.

-For local development:
+For local development (requires [`uv`](https://docs.astral.sh/uv/))

-1. [Fork](https://github.com/dnv-opensource/gp-diagnostics/fork) or clone the repository.
+1. Clone this repository.
-2. Create a feature branch: `git checkout -b feature/new-idea`.
+2. Install dependencies with `uv sync`
 3. Implement your changes and add tests.
 4. Submit a pull request to `main` when ready.

 ---